 Start with a base – I used iceberg lettuce, it’s super fresh and crispy!

 Chop in about a half a pepper.
 I used an orange one because I wanted the salad to be as colourful as possible!

 Next step: sundried tomatoes!

 Actual tomatoes!
-I love using cherry tomatoes as they are so easy to prepare by just cutting them in halve.
+I love using cherry tomatoes as they are so easy to prepare by just cutting them in half.
 I used about 5-7, but it’s up to you how big a portion you’re after.

 Even more colour!
 I chopped up a good chunk of courgettes into the mix, but I think cucumber would work really well too.

 By this point hopefully your sweet potato chunks should be about ready and out of the oven.
 Have a taste to see if they need any more salt or pepper, and when you have deemed them worthy, add them to your lovely, colouful mix of goodness!